 The Oddball Mom, Rebranded.
-We're Pegacorns now.
+We're Pegacorns, Now.

 It’s 1998, and I’m a freshman in college.
-While I always had great friends, I never really fit in anywhere because my interests didn’t really jive or form a cohesive personality trope.
+While I always had great friends, I never really fit in anywhere, because my interests didn’t really jive or form a cohesive personality trope.
 My roommate was nice but not super friendly, my hockey team would rather haze me than chit-chat, and this newly-minted extravert didn’t know where to turn her massive amounts of energy.
 So obviously the right move was to join a sorority, right?
 Surely someone there must be like me.

 Crickets.
 For like, a full minute.
 One girl spoke up.
 “I want her on my Trivial Pursuit team.”

-Years went by and something shifted a bit when I became a mom.
-Sometimes making friends was easy - hey I have a toddler and you have a toddler, let’s watch them crawl around together and commiserate about how much we hate Caillou!
+Years went by, and something shifted a bit when I became a mom.
+Sometimes making friends was easy: Hey.
+I have a toddler, and you have a toddler.
+Let’s watch them crawl around together and commiserate about how much we hate Caillou!
 Other times, it was hard.
-I’d formed a number of friendships with my older children’s friends’ moms when they were in preschool, but then I had two babies later in life and I got left by the wayside because I couldn’t go out or make plans like they could.
+I’d formed a number of friendships with my older children’s friends’ moms when they were in preschool, but then I had two babies later in life, and I got left by the wayside because I couldn’t go out or make plans like they could.

 The biggest change really occurred when I traded my career as an English teacher for a video game writer.
 This fully outed me, and I traded my cute pencil skirts and retro tops for yoga pants and geek tees.
-At this point I had four kids and a couple of jobs and jamming my square peg into socially round holes was just exhausting.
-I had to promote my game and I had to come out as full geek.
-Not that my geekiness was ever a secret - hell, I cut my wedding cake with a samurai sword, so that should tell anyone who attended more than enough - but now it was part of my identity publicly.
+At this point I had four kids and a couple of jobs, and jamming my square peg into socially round holes was just exhausting.
+I had to promote my game, and I had to come out as full geek.
+Not that my geekiness was ever a secret ― hell, I cut my wedding cake with a samurai sword, so that should tell anyone who attended more than enough ― but now it was part of my identity publicly.
 No more “passing” as a basic.
 Not even with a PSL and a fly pair of boots.

 So, I kinda got spiritual.
 I’d been finding new interests in yoga and eating (nearly) vegan, and I had a stack of powerbeads up my arm a mile long.
-This opened up a lot of new conversations, and a lot of new friendships and a boatload of confidence in my eccentricities.
-I finally let go of the narrative that I was an outsider, and just sort of felt like I was good at being an insider in a whole lot of separate conversations.
-I’m a friggin extravert to boot and even if you aren’t familiar with ALL my interests, I’d sure as hell be able to find something in common we could chat about.
+This opened up a lot of new conversations and a lot of new friendships and a boatload of confidence in my eccentricities.
+I finally let go of the narrative that I was an outsider and just sort of felt like I was good at being an insider in a whole lot of separate conversations.
+I’m a friggin extravert to boot, and even if you aren’t familiar with ALL my interests, I’d sure as hell be able to find something in common we could chat about.

 I know I’m not alone in my oddball nature, too.
 My agent (oh yeah, I also write books) and I were joking that I was a unicorn, and while that felt like a much better label than weirdo, it didn’t fit.
 Unicorns were too mainstream.
-To accessible.
+Too accessible.
 I remembered back to my years as a high school teacher and how one of my classes was so unique, they had labeled themselves Pegacorns.
-A rad, righteous pegasus unicorn hybrid that could fly and joust with anything in its way.
+A rad, righteous pegasus-unicorn hybrid that could fly and joust with anything in its way.

 Yup, I’d just rebranded myself.
 I’m a #PegacornMom.
-In fact, I just started a Pegacorn Mom Facebook group and it’s pretty much just me running around in circles but that’s ok.
-I know there are others like me, who don’t make sense in the “mom tropes” videos (I used to think I was the Hot Mess Mom but she wasn’t as eccentric), and who don’t wear matching tee shirts on their girls nights out.
+In fact, I just started a Pegacorn Mom Facebook group, and it’s pretty much just me running around in circles, but that’s okay.
+I know there are others like me who don’t make sense in the “mom tropes” videos (I used to think I was the Hot Mess Mom, but she wasn’t as eccentric) and who don’t wear matching tee shirts on their girls nights out.

 Last night I reveled in my Pegacorn-ness.
 Earlier in the week, I’d lamented a bit when I saw pretty much every mom friend I know attending this country music show.
 I hate country music with a burning passion, but they all looked so adorable with their curled hair and concealed liquor, and part of me wanted to go do that.
-Then I realized I’d be muffling my ears and staring into my thermos of rose wondering if Jamie Lannister was really going to kill Cersei or not.
+Then I realized I’d be muffling my ears and staring into my thermos of rose wondering if Jaime Lannister was really going to kill Cersei or not.

 And that’s fine.
 Cool, even!
 I can shine my light at yoga and then revel in my dark emo kid.
 I can play video games with my boys and also slick on a coat of lipstick and hit the VS Semi-Annual Sale.